raumschiff-werkstatt-fur-astronomie/goesflarewatch/docs/source/index.rst

     On the arduino side, a program gets the value from the serial port and sends it to the corresponding LED.

-The Raspberry PI version is still in construction.
+The Raspberry PI version is under construction.

+We continually update all these programs as this project is a constant work in progress.
-Note that all these programs are continuously updated.
-This is a tinkering project, and everyone is welcome to contribute!
+This is a tinkering

-How to get started
+project, contributions are always welcome!

+Getting Started
 ==================

-There are several versions available
+We have different versions to cater to different requirements:

+* **Micropython Version** (Recommended for the ESWW 2024 conference):
-* The micropython version is designed for the ESP32. **This is the one to use at the ECSITE 2022 conference**
+  Specifically designed for the ESP32.
-* The 4 LED version is the simplest.
-Best to get started
-* You can increase the number of LEDs at your convenience.
-The changes should be obvious.
-I have a 4 and 8 LED version
-* The one I am working now is a version that should work for LED strips, making the light color of your environment dependent on the solar activity.
+* **LED Strip Version**:
+  This version adjusts the color of the LED strip based on solar activity, using a specific color map.
+* **4 LED Version**:
+  A simplified version that displays the B,C,M,X activity with 4 LEDs
+* **Multi-LED Versions**:
+  For those seeking to expand beyond 4 LEDs.
+Changes to accommodate more LEDs should not to be too hard to do.
+    We provide an implementation for 8 LEDs.

 .. toctree::